 The Organization records contributions as revenue upon notification from the donor and uses discounting for recording long-term pledges.
 Contributions are reported as restricted support if they are received with donor stipulations that limit the use of the donated assets.
 When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statement of activities and changes in net assets as net assets released from restrictions.
 Bad debts are expensed and charged against the allowance account when deemed uncollectible based upon a periodic review of collections.
-There is no allowance deemed necessary at June 30, 2016 and 2015.
-During the year ended June 30, 2016, 31% of contributions and other revenues were from one donor and 100% of pledges receivable was from one donor.
-During the year ended June 30, 2015, 11% of contributions and other revenues were from one donor and 100% of pledges receivable were from two donors.
+There is no allowance deemed necessary at June 30, 2017 and 2016.
+During the year ended June 30, 2017, 89% of contributions and other revenues were from two donors and 100% of pledges receivable was from one donor.
+During the year ended June 30, 2016, 31% of contributions and other revenues and 100% of pledges receivable were from one donor.